tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 When $ m>0.5n $, a consensus account is termed.
 The classic multi-signature wallet is a 2 of 3 and is a special case of a consensus account.
 A 2 of 3 scheme has the best characteristics for creating new bitcoin addresses and for secure storing and spending.
 One compromised signatory does not compromise the funds.
 A single secret key can be lost and the funds can still be recovered.
 If done correctly, off-site backups are created during wallet setup.
 The way to recover funds is known by more than one party.
 The balance of power with a multi-signature wallet can be shifted by having one party control more keys than the other parties.
 If one party controls multiple keys, there is a greater risk of those keys not remaining as multiple factors.

 When $ m=0.5n $, it is referred to as a split account, and is an interesting use case, as there would be 3 of 6 where one person holds 3 keys and 3 people hold 1 key.
 In this way one person could control their own money, but the funds could still be recoverable even if the primary key holder were to disappear with all of his keys.
 As $ n $ increases, the level of trust in the secondary parties can decrease.
-A good use case might be a family savings account that would just automatically become an inheritance account if the primary account holder were to die. [[5]]
+A good use case might be a family savings account that would just automatically become an inheritance account if the primary account holder were to die.&nbsp;[[5]]

 ### Rogue Attacks